Guide to African American Historic Sites Learn More: Enslaved Africans living in Deerfield

 Slavery and the church

-Many New England ministers, like other elite members of society, owned slaves.
-The diary of Reverend John Williams's son, the Reverend Stephen Williams of Longmeadow, MA, provides insight into one minister's thoughts about owning humans.
+Many New England ministers, like other professionals and elite members of society, owned slaves.
+The diary of Reverend John Williams' son, the Reverend Stephen Williams of Longmeadow, MA, provides insight into one minister's thoughts about owning humans.
 In 1730, Williams writes "Oh Lord, help us to do our Duty- to all committed to our care," later noting his sermons speak to the duties of servants & masters.
 When one of his slaves died in 1751, Williams acknowledged the burden that bondage represented to slaves- "this day Stanford is laid in dark Silent Grave ye place where ye Servant is free [from] his master."
-Incredibly, even after his slaves Tom and Cato drown themselves in 1756 and 1763, Stephen Williams is uncertain if he should free his slave Peter in 1771, out of concern that he not "do anything, that may be dishonourable" to his religion.
+Incredibly, even after his slaves Tom and Cato drowned themselves in 1756 and 1763, Stephen Williams remained uncertain if he should free his slave Peter out of concern that he not "do anything, that may be dishonourable" to his religion.

-Ministers, as well as other slave owners, hoped to convert slaves to Christianity.
-Such owners believed slaves would be inspired by such Christian sentiments as subservience to the Lord, and that their interpretation of the Bible and church sacraments would help control slaves' behavior.
+By converting their slaves to Christianity, ministers, like many other slave owners, hoped slaves would be inspired by such Christian sentiments as subservience to the Lord, and that such Biblical interpretations and church sacraments would help control slaves' behavior.
 Some owners promoted literacy so that they would be able to read the Bible.
-Despite these efforts, the number of converted New England slaves remained low.
-Many slaves, especially those who had been raised in Africa, resisted Christianity and sustained their African beliefs.
+Many slaves, however, especially those who had been raised in Africa, resisted Christianity or sustained their African beliefs in tandem with Christian tenets.
 Did slaves accept Christianity willingly?
 Or was it one more demand placed on them by their owners?

 Divided Families